 The Schönborns owning the stunningly gorgeous Schloss Weissenstein, one of the my all-time favourite castles that I will never stop drolling over, are actually the Schönborn-Wiesentheids, one of the three branches of the family.
-They take their name from the small village of Wiesentheid close the Schloss Castell and Schloss Rüdenhausen and, in not the most surprising news of the century, there's also a castle located in said village, Schloss Wiesentheid.
+They take their name from the small village of Wiesentheid close to Schloss Castell and Schloss Rüdenhausen and, in not the most surprising news of the century, there's also a castle located in said village, Schloss Wiesentheid.
 And the Castells actually also play a role in the Schloss's history as during the late medieval age, the Castells owned a moated castle in Wiesentheid.
 However, they seemingly weren't as smart with the money as they are today and ran up debts.
 So much so that Count Konrad of Castell (1519-1577) decided to sell the castle to the Valentin Fuchs of Dornheim who took up residency in Wiesentheid.

 Good to know: